 When it comes to the more sophisticated end of the music spectrum, Vienna tends to be associated with older eras.
-It’s sort of inevitable when sons of the city include Mozart, Schubert, and Beethoven.
-But the Wien Modern festival belies that impression by showcasing the work of more contemporary composers.
+It’s sort of inevitable when denizens of the city included Mozart, Schubert, Haydn, and Beethoven.

 - Annual 30+ day contemporary music festival